A Power Tool Wall – The Ultimate Power Tool Storage Idea

 Join the tool wall revolution

-Of course, you can use any brand though; DeWalt, Snap-On, Milwaukee, to name a few, would all look great in a tool wall!
+Of course, you can use any brand; DeWalt, Snap-On, Milwaukee, to name a few, would all look great in a tool wall!
 And you don’t even have to use power tools!
 The guys over at Brothers Make have created a small tool wall for all their essential bits and pieces.